tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

-*I could feel the heat seeing that footage.
+I could feel the heat seeing that footage.
 It was like standing next to a roaring campfire.
-Unfortunately, it was clear who the winner was.*
+I could remember us screaming no as if we were in person instead of just watching a video.
+Unfortunately, when the smoke cleared, it was clear who the winner was.

 &#x200B;